Food Safety Training

-Our course lasts a full day and costs £67.
+Our course lasts a full day and costs £69 until April 2019 when there will be a small price increase to £70.

-- Unemployed or on a low income?
-You could be eligible to take this course for free.
-Contact our Community Learning Team
+If you're unemployed or on a low income, you could be eligible for free training.
+Contact our Community Learning Team for more information.

-The Level 2 Food Hygiene Course is accredited by CIEH (the Chartered Institute of Environmental Health).
+The Principles of Food Safety in Catering (Level 2) course is fully accredited.
 Our courses are high quality, fun, interactive and great value for money.

 The course fee includes registration, food hygiene handbook, exam entry, certificate and refreshments.

-Please contact us to check and confirm availability on the above dates before submitting a form for Level 2 Food Safety in Catering Training (PDF 170KB).
+Please contact us to check and confirm availability on the above dates before submitting an application form for Principles of Food Safety in Catering (Level 2) (MS Word 56.58KB).

 We can also provide details of food hygiene training in other languages.